 - stomach acid that makes its way into the mouth from conditions such as gastroesophageal reflux disease, or GERD

 - medications, such as those used for high blood pressure

 - an imbalance of hormones, such as during menopause

-- A first-degree burn injures the outermost layer of the tongue.
-You will experience pain, and the tongue may become red and swollen.
+- A first-degree burn involves the outermost layer of the tongue.
+You’ll experience pain, and your tongue may become red and swollen.

-- A second-degree burn is more painful because it injures both the outermost and under layer of the tongue.
+- A second-degree burn is more painful because both the outermost layer and the under layer of the tongue are injured.
 Blisters may form, and the tongue will appear red and swollen.

 - A third-degree burn affects the deepest tissue of the tongue.
 The effect is white or blackened, burnt skin.
 You may also experience numbness or severe pain.